-Previously we have talked about steps for creating an action plan for real work improvement.
+In our other articles related to visual management, we have talked about steps for creating an action plan for real work improvement.
 We have covered the need for it to be well thought through with responsibilities, resources and a timeframe assigned.
-Now we want to improve team buy in and take your action plan to the next level by making it visual.
-We’ll go into what is a visual action plan, with examples and why it’s important for team buy in while rolling out the plan to achieve your goals.
+Now we want to improve team buy-in and take your action plan to the next level by making it visual.
+We’ll go into what is a visual action plan, with examples and why it’s important for team buy-in while rolling out the plan to achieve your goals.

 What is a Visual Action Plan?

-A visual action plan is an action plan the that been taken OUT of the computer system and put on displayed.
+A visual action plan is an action plan that has been taken OUT of the computer system and put on display.
 It needs to show the key information in a format that can be read and understood from a distance.
-Colour coding and using simple red / green indications help turn a dull list of actions into a plan that clearly shows what needs to be done, who is going to do it and when it needs to be done by, as well as its current status.
+Colour coding and using simple red/green indications help turn a dull list of actions into a plan that clearly shows what needs to be done, who is going to do it and when it needs to be done by, as well as its current status.

 Having a simple written list displayed is a good start.